 LA JOLLA, Calif. — Could deep brain stimulation be used to prevent relapse in drug addicts?
-A new study finds that the treatment successfully helped rats battle heroin addiction.
+One study shows that the treatment successfully helped rats battle heroin addiction.

 In a study conducted by scientists at The Scripps Research Institute, the rats showed their need for heroin was greatly reduced when deep brain stimulation was used.
 When the rats were subjected to electric pulses, they stopped pulling a lever that they’d discovered injects them with heroin.

 The treatment is a relatively weak electrical surge to the subthalamic nucleus through implanted electrodes.

 “It has been very difficult to reduce heroin-seeking and taking in an animal model because heroin is such an addictive drug, but the results here are very impressive,” the study’s principal investigator Olivier George, associate professor in The Scripps Research Institute Committee on the Neurobiology of Addictive Disorders, said in a release.
 George also states that these type of findings are exactly what scientists need to move forward with “testing [the] strategy in humans.”